pcasaes/hexoids/README.md

     employ diverse tactics.
 This could be done procedurally.
 It would event be interesting to allow players to deploy obstacles in a limited fashion.

-* Powerups
+* Power Ups

-    Having players compete to acquire powerups would add variety to the game: teleport, cloak, bombs, shields, faster bolts, more bolts, etc.
+    Having players compete to acquire power ups would add variety to the game: teleport, cloak, bombs, shields, faster bolts, more bolts, etc.

 * Different ships